MMMZZZZ/Nexus/README.md

 ## Description

+**Important info** currently this script does not work reliably for some baudrates.
+I'm still investigating the issue.
+If you got any ideas about why, let me know!

 Nexus - short for **Nex**tion **U**pload **S**cript - is a python script that allows the upload of TFT files to a Nextion screen over serial.
 Unlike most other scripts out there this one uses the Nextion Upload Protocol v1.2.
 This is the newer version used by the Nextion Editor itself that allows skipping parts of the TFT file if those have not been modified.

 Nextion never published any details about this newer version but it's been [reverse-engineered and documented](https://unofficialnextion.com/t/nextion-upload-protocol-v1-2-the-fast-one/1044).